-Under Phase 1 in 2040, the 2018 Business Plan estimates that the HSR project would achieve 9 to 18 percent fewer annual riders than expected under the 2016 Business Plan.
-Because project benefits in the form of reduced VMT, air pollution, GHG emissions, and energy use are based on the public's use of the HSR system, it is reasonable to expect that the lower ridership forecasts of the 2018 Business Plan scenarios (see Table 1) would lead to benefits in these areas accruing more slowly than anticipated in the EIR/EIS (see Table 2).
-Accordingly, benefits achieved under the 2018 Business Plan may be 9 to 18 percent less than those presented in the EIR/EIS, depending on the ridership scenario.
+Under Phase 1 in 2040, the 2018 Business Plan estimates that the HSR system would achieve 9 to 18 percent fewer annual riders than expected under the 2016 Business Plan.
+Because project benefits in the form of reduced VMT, air pollution, GHG emissions, and energy use are based on public use of the HSR system, it is reasonable to expect that the lower ridership forecasts of the 2018 Business Plan scenarios (Table 2-1) would lead to benefits in these areas accruing more slowly than anticipated in the Final EIR/EIS (Table 3-1).
+Accordingly, benefits achieved under the 2018 Business Plan may be 9 to 18 percent less than those presented in the Final EIR/EIS, depending on the ridership scenario.